Al Qaeda Is Hiding an American Hostage

 By contrast, 14 out of the 16 continental European hostages held by ISIS in Syria were released by the jihadis.

+There is no record of the fusion cell freeing hostages held by jihadists.
+And the core of the policy remains as it was: "The United States will use every appropriate resource to gain the safe return of U.S. nationals who are held hostage.
+But the United States Government will make no concessions to individuals or groups holding U.S. nationals hostage," the Obama directive declares.

+Will the Trump administration try to apply the president's "art of the deal" to hostage cases?
+Thus far, there is no change in policy.

-If the militants holding Woodke are aware of these facts, and presumably they are, they would probably take so much time working on their own strategies, and we may have to wait more months—or years—to learn what will become of the missionary.
+If the militants holding Woodke are aware of these facts, and presumably they are, they will take their time working on their own strategies, and we may have to wait more months—or years—to learn what becomes of the American missionary whose abduction brought his adopted hometown in Niger to tears.